 MARIO BUATTA 1935-2018

-He was also quirky and happen to be very funny.
+He was also quirky, funny and quite unpredictable.
 Being super talented came easy to him and he had a superior sence of the space around him.
-He mastered furniture placement, draperies, layering fabrics and so much more.
+He mastered furniture placement, draperies, layering fabrics and so so much more.

 He never had an assistant, rather opted to work alone his entire career.
-How he did it all alone is still a mystery to all who knew him well.
+How he did it all alone is still a mystery to all who knew him.
 He designed the Blair house (White House Guest House) and several celebrities including Maria Carey and yes actually did have a great love for glazed cotton.